 How do I put my yard waste to the curb?

-Place yard waste in 35-gallon or smaller cans or in paper yard waste bags for collection on your regular trash day.
+Place yard waste in cans 20-35 gallons in size or in paper yard waste bags for collection on your regular trash day.
 Cans must be labeled with “Yard Waste Only” stickers, available through MMWA or from your local municipal office.
 Cans and bags must weigh less than 50 pounds each.
 Close bags and use lids on cans if available.
 Twigs and grasses cannot extend more than 12″ above the container.

 How many yard waste cans or bags can I put out each week?